milvus-io/milvus/docs/design_docs/retrieve_entity.md

 If a user sets to use the user-provided primary key, each entity inserted must contain the primary key field.
 Otherwise, the insertion fails.
 The primary keys will be returned after the insertion request is successful.

-Milvus currently only supports primary keys of int64 type.
+Milvus currently only supports primary keys of the int64 type.

 QueryNode subscribes to the insert channel and will determine whether to use the data extracted from the insert channel or data processed by DataNode to provide services according to the status of a segment.